lucamug/elm-starter/README.md

-# (\*) Aapplications working without Javascript
+# (\*) Applications working without Javascript

 Working without Javascript depends on the application.
 The `elm-starter` example works completely fine also without Javascript, the only missing thing is the smooth transition between pages.

 The `elm-todomvc` example requires Javascript.
 Note that in this example, compared to Evan's original TodoMVC, I slightly changed the CSS to improve the a11y (mainly lack of contrast and fonts too small).

 The `elm-spa-example` partially works without Javascript.
-You can browser accross pages but the counters are not working.
+You can browse across pages but the counters are not working.

-`elm-starter` annd `elm-todomvc` use `Browser.element`, while `elm-spa-example` use `Browser.application`.
+`elm-starter` and `elm-todomvc` use `Browser.element`, while `elm-spa-example` use `Browser.application`.

-The setup for these two cases is a bit different. `Browser.application` require to use `htmlToReinject` (see `Index.elm`) because Elm is wiping out all the content in the body.
-Also the node where Elm attach itself need to be removed (see `node.remove()` ).
+The setup for these two cases is a bit different. `Browser.application` requires to use `htmlToReinject` (see `Index.elm`) because Elm is wiping out all the content in the body.
+Also the node where Elm attach itself needs to be removed (see `node.remove()` ).

 The working folder of `elm-starter` is `elm-stuff/elm-starter-files`.
 These files are automatically generated and should not be edited directly, unless during some debugging process.